explorable-viz/esop2025/sections-1-and-2-plan.md

 - [ ] Even a reviewer of a scientific paper may lack the resources or inclination to do this and perhaps more often than we would like we have to take things on trust.
 - [ ] These difficulties are only compounded when the information presented draws on multiple data sources, such as [...]

+## Paragraph

-- [ ] With traditional print media, this kind of ``disconnect'' between outputs like chart and figures and the underlying data is to be expected, but for digital media, other options are open to us.
+- [ ] With traditional print media there is not much we can do about this ``disconnect'' between outputs like chart and figures and the underlying data, but for digital media, other options are open to us.
 - [ ] One way to address this problem is to engineer visual artefacts to be more ``self-explanatory'', i.e. able to reveal to an interested reader the relationship to underlying data
 - [ ] Consider the histogram in Fig. 1, which shows urban population growth in Asia from [..], ignoring for a moment the pop-up showing information about Chiang Mai.
 Given just the histogram, there are many questions a reader might have about what the chart “represents” – how visual elements map to underlying data.
 What are the individual points, what does the colour scheme indicate, do individual points represents large cities or small cities, etc.
 - [ ] These uncertainties do not necessarily reflect a problem with the visualisation; any summary must inevitably emphasis aggregate information at the expense of detail